Matthias Scheffler

 Matthias Scheffler (born June 25, 1951, in Berlin) is a German theoretical physicist whose research focuses on condensed matter theory, materials science, and artificial intelligence.
 He is particularly known for his contributions to density-functional theory and many-electron quantum mechanics and for his development of multiscale approaches.
 In the latter, he combines electronic-structure theory with thermodynamics and statistical mechanics, and also employs numerical methods from engineering.
 As summarized by his appeal "Get Real!" he introduced environmental factors (e. g. partial pressures, deposition rates, and temperature) into ab initio calculations.
 In recent years, he has increasingly focused on data-centric scientific concepts and methods (the 4th paradigm of materials science) and on the goal that materials-science data must become "Findable and Artificial Intelligence Ready".

 Academic career

-Matthias Scheffler studied physics at the Technische Universität (TU) Berlin.
+Scheffler studied physics at Technische Universität (TU) Berlin.
 He carried out his doctoral work in the field of theoretical solid-state physics at the Fritz Haber Institute of the Max Planck Society (FHI) and received his Ph.D. from the TU Berlin in 1978.
 He then moved to the Physikalisch-Technische Bundesanstalt in Braunschweig, where he was employed as a research associate from 1978 to 1987.
 From 1979 to 1980, he was also a visiting scientist at the IBM T.J.
 Watson Research Center, Yorktown Heights, USA.
 He received his habilitation in 1984 from the TU Berlin.